10 Things to Know Before You Go Ice Skating

 Remember Why You're There

 Ice skating is supposed to be fun.
 Not a performance, not a test, not a competition.
-Everyone on the rink was a beginner once — including the person doing effortless backwards crossovers who makes you feel inadequate.
+Everyone on the rink was a beginner once - including the person doing effortless backwards crossovers who makes you feel inadequate.
 They fell a thousand times to get there.
 Let yourself enjoy the glide, the cold air, and the fact that you're doing something most people only watch on TV.
+And if you find yourself wanting to come back for more, check out our guide to understanding skating.

 What to Bring to the Rink